-What do you think of when you think ‘God is’?
+What do you think of when you think, “God is”?
 The character of God is a many-sided mystery.
-I love to sit in God is love, but the Love of God is only one part of the Whole Godhead.
-When God Is Just I struggle to accept that as part of who God is.
-Honestly, it’s hard to Be Still when I see God as anything but love.
+I love to sit in God is love, but the Love of God is only one part of the whole Godhead.
+When God is just I struggle to accept that as part of who God is.
+Honestly, it’s hard to be still when I see God as anything but love.

 - The Philistines were enemies of Israel (you will remember them from the time David killed Goliath)